Resources on Electromagnetic Sensitivity and Accommodations

 Clinical Practice Guidelines To Assess and Treat Patients.

-Guidelines of the Austrian Medical Association for the diagnosis and treatment of EMF related health problems and illnesses (EMF syndrome)
+- The Austrian Medical Association has developed a guideline for differential diagnosis and treatment of health problems associated with outdoor and indoor electrosmog.

 Scientific Presentations